 Rebennack moved to a more straightforward engagement with his New Orleans R&B roots on his fifth album, Gumbo (1972), which featured Crescent City standards by Archibald, Professor Longhair, and Earl King, and only one original composition.
 His next album, In the Right Place (1973), was produced by Allen Toussaint and featured backing music by The Meters.
 It included the song “Right Place, Wrong Time,” which has been his biggest hit to date.
 He continued to explore the possibilities of New Orleans funk on his 1974 album, Desitively Bonnaroo.

-While his recorded output since the mid-1970s has been eclectic and diverse (including albums of pop standards like 1989’s In a Sentimental Mood), he has frequently returned to New Orleans-inspired material on releases such as Television (1994), Anutha Zone (1998), Creole Moon (2001), and N’Awlinz: Dis Dat or d’Udda (2004).
-In addition to his releases as a soloist, he has performed and recorded with a wide range of artists from New Orleans and elsewhere, including the Rolling Stones, Neil Diamond, and Paul Simon.
+While his recorded output since the mid-1970s was eclectic and diverse (including albums of pop standards like 1989’s In a Sentimental Mood), he frequently returned to New Orleans-inspired material on releases such as Television (1994), Anutha Zone (1998), Creole Moon (2001), and N’Awlinz: Dis Dat or d’Udda (2004).
+In addition to his releases as a soloist, he performed and recorded with a wide range of artists from New Orleans and elsewhere, including the Rolling Stones, Neil Diamond, and Paul Simon.
 In 1979, he contributed guitar and production work to Professor Longhair’s last album, Crawfish Fiesta.
-More recently, he has released several “tribute” albums, including Duke Elegant in 2000 and Mercernary in 2006, spotlighting the songwriting of Duke Ellington and Johnny Mercer, respectively.
+More recently, he released several “tribute” albums, including Duke Elegant in 2000 and Mercernary in 2006, spotlighting the songwriting of Duke Ellington and Johnny Mercer, respectively.
 His autobiography, Under a Hoodoo Moon, was published in 1994.
 His gruff voice and down-home presentation have become icons of New Orleans’s distinctive cultural identity: He recorded jingles for the Popeyes Chicken franchise, as well as the theme song for the Disney movie The Princess and the Frog, set in old New Orleans.
 He was inducted into the Louisiana Music Hall of Fame in 2008.